marionettejs/backbone.marionette/docs/backbone.radio.md

 application.
 Don't forget to define the `channelName` on your `Object` definition.

-We can also return values from these handlers:
+As with a normal request/reply, we can return values from these bound handlers:

 ```javascript
 var Mn = require('backbone.marionette');